csc301-2024-s/deliverable-1-37-edunexus/deliverables/D3/iteration-03-review.md

 List any **process-related** (i.e. team organization and/or how you work) changes you are planning to make (if there are any)

  * Ordered from most to least important, with supporting argument explaining a change.
+ * A planned adjustment for our team is to increase the frequency of our in-person collaborative work sessions.
+While virtual sessions have proven valuable, we believe that face-to-face interactions will further enhance our ability to support each other and improve the overall efficiency of our workflow.

 #### Q3(b).
 Integration & Next steps
 Briefly explain how you integrated the previously developed individuals components as one product (i.e. How did you be combine the code from 3 sub-repos previously created) and if/how the assignment was helpful or not helpful.